-WHO plays down China bird flu fearsApril 2nd, 2013 in Diseases, Conditions, Syndromes /
+WHO plays down China bird flu fearsApril 2, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 The World Health Organisation on Tuesday played down fears over a strain of bird flu which has killed two people in China, but said it was crucial to find out how the virus infected humans.

 "It is of concern to WHO and we will be following this with the health authorities in China to know more.
 But for the time being, it's only three cases and it has shown, for the time being, no human-to-human transmission," she added.

 China's National Health and Family Planning Commission said over the weekend that two men, aged 87 and 27, died in Shanghai in early March after being infected with H7N9 avian influenza.

 The presence of the virus in the victims was only confirmed on Friday.

 A 35-year-old woman in the eastern province of Anhui, near Shanghai, was in critical condition with the virus, the commission said.